joecaro/portfolio/src/content/blockchain-demo.md

 I've built this site using ReactJS and created a pseudo-blockchain engine to drive the interactive elements.
 You can see and interact with blockchain mechanics in real-time, such as **mining blocks**, **validating hashes**, and **adding new blocks**.

+Inspired by the great work and videos done by [Anders Brownworth](https://andersbrownworth.com/)

 ## How it Works

 At its core, this project implements a simplified version of a blockchain, demonstrating basic methods you'd find in real-world blockchains: validating hashes, mining blocks, and adding new ones to the chain.
 The goal is to make complex blockchain ideas more tangible and easy to understand.